 That’s my wife Kathy back in early 2004.
 Although, at the time, she wasn’t my wife yet, as I was still in the process of convincing her she needed me.
 Still working on that one, although I think I have her hooked for now.

-I met Kathy in February of 2003 when both of us were still in the “corporate world”.
-Kathy had this little website hobby going on the side called “High Country Legends“.
-It was a Yahoo hosted site she created sometime in 2002, dedicated to the Moreno Valley area of New Mexico.
-Her real intention was to write a book about the Moreno Valley, but someone beat her to the punch.
-She loved the history of that area though, as she spent every summer there with her grandparents in an old miner’s cabin in Idlewild.
+I met Kathy in February of 2003 when we were still in the “corporate world.”
+Kathy had this little website hobby going on the side called “High Country Legends.”
+It was a Yahoo-hosted site she created sometime in 2002, dedicated to the Moreno Valley area of New Mexico.
+Her real intention was to write a book about Moreno Valley, but someone beat her to the punch.
+She loved the history of that area, though, as she spent every summer there with her grandparents in an old miner’s cabin in Idlewild.

-We were sitting at my kitchen table one Friday night when Kathy told me about her problem.
-It was obvious that with the expansion of stories, High Country Legends wasn’t going to cut it as a name.
+We sat at my kitchen table one Friday night when Kathy told me about her problem.
+It was obvious that with the expansion of stories, High Country Legends wouldn’t cut it as a name.
 I probably wasn’t much help in our conversation.
 I think I had suggested something like “Rocky Mountain Adventures” to go along with another of her already established side hobbies, the Rocky Mountain General Store (now Legends’ General Store), which at the time, was just a few items set up in an Antique Mall.
-I might have also mentioned “Old Timer Tales”, or “American History Treasures”, and probably threw in “Dusty Roads” to try to get a chuckle.
+I might have also mentioned “Old Timer Tales” or “American History Treasures” and probably threw in “Dusty Roads” to try to get a chuckle.
 Thank goodness she wasn’t listening to me, as she really just needed to talk it out with herself.
-You know how that goes, someone asks you for advice, but, really, they are just talking out loud to figure it out themselves.
+You know how that goes; someone asks you for advice, but, really, they are just talking out loud to figure it out themselves.

-Web sites come and go, but, we have been fortunate enough to keep growing, thanks to you, our readers.
+Websites come and go, but we have been fortunate enough to keep growing, thanks to you, our readers.
 Legends also had some help along the way.
 Yahoo named Legends of America their “Pick of the Day” back in August 2004, when Yahoo had such a thing.
-The Scout Report featured Legends in September that same year, and Worldstart named Legends “Cool Site of the Day” in January of 2005.
-These, along with other recognitions, helped get the word out, and, during Legend’s slow but steady growth, Kathy actually became my Sugar Mamma, getting me out of my corporate rat race in 2009.
-I’m thankful she didn’t pay attention to my early pessimism back in 2003 and did what she does best, follow her heart and her love of history.
+The Scout Report featured Legends in September of that same year, and Worldstart named Legends “Cool Site of the Day” in January of 2005.
+These, along with other recognitions, helped get the word out, and during Legend’s slow but steady growth, Kathy actually became my Sugar Mamma, getting me out of my corporate rat race in 2009.
+I’m thankful she ignored my early pessimism back in 2003 and did what she does best, follow her heart and her love of history.
 A love we both have and are proud to share with you.

 In the last decade, over 51 Million of you have visited our website, viewing our pages over 126 million times.
 Each and every time you do, you are supporting our efforts to share American History with the masses.
 For that, we can’t even begin to thank you enough.
 We sincerely look forward to serving you in what we hope is another “Roaring 20’s” in America.